 “CCS taught me the necessary discipline to complete my projects, provided me with a great foundation in drawing and painting, connected me with successful working artists, and, most of all, expanded my vision of what qualifies as art,” explained Lastomirsky.

 “One of my fine arts instructors, Joe Bernard, would explain an assignment.
 Then we would spend the rest of the class looking at work that he felt met the criteria, everything from Rauschenberg to Egon Schiele to Schwitters.
 As a young man from the lower east side of Detroit, I never knew the art he showed us existed.

 “Professor Russell Keeter taught me the basics of drawing, anatomy and painting.
 We maintained a close friendship right up to his passing.
 I’ve also kept in touch with John Ganis (photography instructor) and regularly run into two other CCS alumni, Mike O'Keefe, a glass artist, and Mark Hooper, a successful commercial and now fine art photographer.”

-Since graduation, Lastomirsky has worked on the sets of “Curly Sue,” “Groundhog Day,” “The Babe,” “Dennis the Menace,” “Maverick,” “Mr. Holland’s Opus,” “Practical Magic,” “The Postman,” “The Miracle On 34th Street” remake, “Hoods,” and “The Chamber.”
-Later, he started making concrete tiles, which led to making furniture under the name Mud Pie Studios.
-Eventually, he expanded his services to include concrete countertops, which he approaches as sculpture.
+After graduation, Lastomirsky has worked on the sets of “Curly Sue,” “Groundhog Day,” “The Babe,” “Dennis the Menace,” “Maverick,” “Mr. Holland’s Opus,” “Practical Magic,” “The Postman,” “The Miracle On 34th Street” remake, “Hoods,” and “The Chamber.”
+He later started making concrete tiles, which led to creating furniture and countertops under the name Mud Pie Studio.

 - Graduation Year: 1976